Symmetry of some noncommutative sphere algebras: A few noncommutative spheres

 with counit $\eps(a) = 1$, $\eps(b) = 0$, and antipode $S$ determined by $S(a) = a^*$, $S(b) = -q b$, $S(b^*) = -q^{-1} b^*$, $S(a^*) = a$.
 Here we follow the conventions of \cite{Dabrowski03, DabrowskiS03, Naiad}.
 The relations \eqref{eq:SUq2-relations} also make sense with $q > 1$, i.e., by exchanging $q \otto q^{-1}$, as many other authors prefer.

 The coproduct formulas \eqref{eq:SUq2-coproduct} can be handily summarized \cite{Woronowicz87} as $\Dl(u) := u \dotox u$, acting on the ``fundamental unitary''

-Another coproduct on the same algebra \eqref{eq:SUq2-relations} is found by replacing $u$ by its inverse $u^{-1} = u^*$; then $\Dl'(u^*) := u^* \dotox u^*$ gives rise to a different coalgebra structure; this convention is adopted in the recent monograph \cite{KaadK25}, for instance.
+Another coproduct on the same algebra \eqref{eq:SUq2-relations} is found by replacing $u$ by its inverse $u^{-1} = u^*$; then $\Dl'(u^*) := u^* \dotox u^*$ gives rise to a different coalgebra structure; that convention is adopted in the recent monograph \cite{KaadK25}, for instance.

 There is an obvious action of the circle group $\bT$ on $\sA(\rSU_q(2))$ by automorphisms, given on generators by $a \mapsto a$, $b \mapsto \om b$ with $|\om| = 1$, which is compatible with the coproduct \eqref{eq:SUq2-coproduct}.